-If you run paid search advertising on Google, you may have been recently notified in your account, by email, or elsewhere about expanded text ads going away.
+If you run paid search advertising on Google or Microsoft, you may have been recently notified in your account, by email, or elsewhere about expanded text ads going away.

 While an ad format’s retirement sounds scary, this isn’t something that should impact the performance of small business ad accounts.